 Based on current evidence, the Cancer Society does not recommend:

-- Screening skin checks occurring outside clinical settings (such as at community events), as these can involve examination of single lesions without a full body examination and inadequate follow-up and referral
+- Screening skin checks occurring outside clinical settings (such as at community events), as these can involve examination of single lesions without a full body examination and inadequate follow-up and referral.
+CSNZ strongly recommends that any opportunistic screening intervention programmes have rigorous evaluation frameworks to assess the extent of potential benefits of these interventions.

 To find out more download our full position statement: